Winter Hill (North West England): Burial mounds

 Two burial mounds dating from the Bronze Age are located near the peak.
 On 24 March 1957, two men discovered "curved lines of stones" sticking out of the peat forming a two feet high wall which surrounded a raised area in the middle.
 In July 1958, a group from the University of Manchester excavated the central mound only to find it had been excavated 250 years earlier.
 The site was thought to have originated from 1500 BC in the Middle Bronze Age.

-The second mound was found higher up the hill on the southern edge of Noon Hill.
+The second mound was found to the west on the southern edge of Noon Hill.
 The site was excavated in August 1958 by the Bolton & District Archaeological Society, revealing two lines of stones and human remains.